Do you remember Jimmy Altieri?

 Tony says, “Yeah!
 I know how that goes.”

-Jimmy Altieri s a Rat: Analysis
+Jimmy Altieri Rat: Analysis

 Tony’s implying that Jimmy showed up at his house that evening, after getting pinched, to save his ass.